damonchandler/ansible/ges_audit/ges_auditd/README.md

 Role - Auditd Configuration for Linux Systems
 =========

-This role configures auditd (RHEL-based distributions >= 7 and Ubuntu >= 18.04) based on CSET guidelines.
+This role configures auditd (RHEL-based distributions >= 7 and Ubuntu >= 18.04) based on CIS guidelines.
 It performs the following:

 * Assumes use of augenrules for aggregation of the /etc/audit/audit.rules against target individual *.rules files in /etc/audit/rules.d/.
 Defines the following:
     * access_rules.rules